dng22712/eurocamp-api-test/README.md

 The API is ready to be consumed with no errors once deployed.
 Example API endpoint: http://localhost:3001/api/1/users

-You can use this endpoint to fetch the data after setting up the environment as described below.
-Make sure to test the available endpoints through Postman or any API testing tool.

 **Important**: Ensure that there are **two terminals** running:
 - One for running the Docker services.